2amour/RPL/README.txt

 Mission-Planner
 ---------------
-The mission planner executes in parallel the following behaviours:
+The mission planner executes the following behaviours concurrently:

 1. When a obstacle is sensed propioceptively by the robot it checks if it is a known obstacle and if it is not it updates the map.
 2. It updates the goal of the robot-controller.
-It changes the way-points when the position of the robot is near it or when the way point is inside an unkown obstacle.
+It changes the key-points when the position of the robot is near it or when the key-point is inside an unkown obstacle.
+3. It triggers a recognition from the object recognition node once the robot has reached a way-point, to do so it publishes a message to the specific topic from the object recognize node for requesting recognition.
-3. It sends to the path-planner a map, a start and a goal point.
+4. It sends to the path-planner a map, a start and a goal point.
 The start and goal point are consequitve way points of the desired path.
-4. It recieves the resulting path and extracts key-points of this path to send as goal positions to the robot driver.
+5. It recieves the resulting path and extracts key-points of this path to send as goal positions to the robot driver.

 Path-Planning
 -------------